 You'll want to have an Olympic Torch Relay of course for your summer games.
 You should be able to fashion an Olympic Torch out of things you have at home.
 The simple way is to make a cone from a sheet of paper or card and then fill it with a 'flame' made from some crumpled-up tissue or crepe paper in a suitable colour.

-The Olympic flame burns throughout the Summer Olympics - who could forget the complex Olympic Cauldron at the London 2012 Olympic Games?
-(It is on display at the Museum of London - make a note to visit when it reopens.
-It's quite a sight to see in real life).
+The Olympic flame burns throughout the Summer Olympics - who could forget the complex Olympic Cauldron at the London 2012 Olympic Games?.
 You could utilise a garden lamp or lantern for the same purpose in your Olympic opening ceremony.
 If you're feeling particularly ambitious make a 'flame' made from a stool, a fan, some ribbon and wire.

 The Olympic rings are blue yellow black green and red.
 The colours were chosen because at least one of them appears in the flag of each country represented at the Olympic Games.
 When you host your own Olympic Games you can make your own with painted hula hoops or make a smaller version by cutting out the centre of some paper plates, painting and then glueing together.
 You can even make some using the art of origami!

 Every Summer Olympics has its mascots - remember Wenlock and Mandeville from London 2012?
 Enlist the help of a couple of soft toys to do the job for your own Olympic Games.
 Give them sashes or special outfits and make up some appropriate names for them.